Unpredictability: The Undefined RA Trigger

 Imagine the worst-case scenario

-If it doesn’t get better, then one of two things will happen: You will either eventually incorporate it into your routine and make a new baseline or it will kill you, to put it bluntly.
+If it doesn’t get better, then 1 of 2 things will happen: You will either eventually incorporate it into your routine and make a new baseline, or it will kill you, to put it bluntly.
 If the latter, then, well, you won’t be here and you won’t care anymore.
-I know, it sounds harsh but that’s the reality of it.
+I know it sounds harsh, but that’s the reality of it.
 In my experience, when you express the possibilities out loud, you rob things of their power to scare you with phantom fears.

 Embrace RA unpredictability